chadeddington/pinch-gesture/README.md

 # pinch-gesture

-An element providing listeners for simple pinch gestures.
+An element built with Polymer 1.0 that creates events for pinch zooming.

 **Demo** available at [here](http://chadeddington.github.io/pinch-gesture/demo/)

 ## Dependencies